-I love Finance and math.
+I love Finance, Math, and Competition.
 So it is pretty natural that I enjoy investing/trading in the financial markets.
 In this post, I’ll tell you a little about my background in the industry and then offer some simple, actionable advice for you to get started investing.

-Vanguard, the world’s largest money manager, did a study in which they calculated which of their customers performed the best over the past few decades.
 The best performers?
 Dead People.
-HAH!
 Dead people made more money than any other investing population.
 It makes mathematical sense too, the money just sits there and compounds on top of itself over many years.

 BUT there is one advantage we have over dead people, (well maybe there are a few but we will keep it related to Finance for now) and that is that we can ADD money into our accounts every week, month, year, etc.

-So how do you get started investing?
-It’s pretty easy, open an investment account with a brokerage firm like Robinhood (they are my go to recommendation because it is FREE to use!) and buy a low cost, total stock market index fund.
+It’s pretty easy, open an investment account with a brokerage firm like Robinhood (they are my go to recommendation because it is free and super easy to use) and buy a low cost, total stock market index fund.
 You can’t go wrong with stock tickers “VOO” or “VTI”.
 They are “exchange traded funds” run by Vanguard and have some of the lowest expenses in investing history.

 If you thought this was helpful, terrible, or somewhere in the middle, please leave me feedback in the form of a Direct Message on instagram @MakeDollarsAndSense, or feel free to send me an e-mail/text to the information on my Home Page.
 I truly appreciate constructive criticism and opposing views, so bring em on!